 Breach Notification Concerns

-Under the Final Rule, an unauthorized acquisition, access, use, or disclosure of PHI that doesn’t fall into one of the exemption categories is presumed to be a breach and requires notification of the affected individuals, the Office of Civil Rights, and in some cases, the media.
+Under the Final Rule, unauthorized acquisition, access, use or disclosure of PHI that doesn’t fall into one of the exemption categories is presumed to be a breach and requires notification of the affected individuals, the Office of Civil Rights, and in some cases the media.
 If the breach occurs at or by a Business Associate (BA), the BA must notify the covered entity.
 Refer to the Office of Civil Rights website for specific guidance on reporting a breach.

-Privacy and confidentiality is the foundation of a trusting relationship between a patient and his/her physician.
-Studies have shown that the public is deeply concerned about the privacy and security of their health information and that the HIPAA Privacy Rule has reduced some of those concerns.1 It is important that we comply with these laws to provide our patients with the greatest privacy and security protection of their health information afforded to them under the law.
+Privacy and confidentiality are the foundation of a trusting relationship between a patient and physician.
+Studies have shown that the public is deeply concerned about the privacy and security of health information and that the HIPAA Privacy Rule has reduced some of those concerns.
+It is important that healthcare organizations and providers comply with these laws to provide patients with the greatest privacy and security protection of their health information afforded to them under the law.

 Suggested Action Items

-- Make sure your Notice of Privacy Practices (NPP) are updated.
+- Make sure your Notice of Privacy Practices (NPP) is updated.
 You can find sample forms in our HIPAA Toolkit.